Questions intensify after Texas officer kills woman at home

 FORT WORTH, Texas (AP) - A white police officer who fatally shot a 28-year-old black woman inside her Texas home was set to be interviewed Monday by investigators as questions and outrage grow over the shooting.

-The Fort Worth Police Department said officers responded about 2:25 a.m.
-Saturday after a neighbor called a non-emergency line to report the home’s front door had been left open.
+The Fort Worth Police Department said officers responded early Saturday after a neighbor called a non-emergency line to report the home’s front door had been left open.
 The responding officer fired a shot through the home’s window, killing Atatiana Jefferson.

-Police said Jefferson was with her 8-year-old nephew when she was killed.
-A family attorney, Lee Merritt, said the pair had stayed up late playing video games and “lost track of time” when they heard noise outside of Jefferson’s bedroom window.
+A family attorney, Lee Merritt, said Jefferson was playing video games with her 8-year-old nephew when she was killed.

-“You didn’t hear the officer shout, ‘Gun, gun, gun,’” Merritt told Dallas TV station KXAS after viewing video taken from a Fort Worth officer’s bodycam.
+“You didn’t hear the officer shout, ‘Gun, gun, gun,’” Merritt said after viewing video taken from a Fort Worth officer’s bodycam.
 “He didn’t have time to perceive a threat.
 That’s murder.”

-The shooting occurred in Fort Worth, about 30 miles (50 kilometers) west of Dallas, where another high-profile police shooting occurred last year.
-In that case, white Dallas police officer Amber Guyger fatally shot her black neighbor Botham Jean inside his own apartment after Guyger said she mistook it as her own.

 Fort Worth police said in a statement that officers saw someone near a window inside the home and that one of them drew his duty weapon and fired after “perceiving a threat.”
 The video released by police shows two officers searching the home from the outside with flashlights before one shouts, “Put your hands up, show me your hands.”
 One shot is then fired through a window.